 - 3 large eggs

-In a large bowl stir together the flour and sugar.
+- In a large bowl whisk together the flour, sugar and salt.
 Then stir in the melted butter.